Share documents or folders in Office 365

 Frequently asked questions

-How do I share a document with "everyone”?
+How do I share a document with everyone in my organization?

 In OneDrive for Business, there are two ways to share a document with everyone:

 Use the Share dialog box.
-Follow the same procedure described above for share a document or folder, but type Everyone in the Invite People box.
+Follow the same steps described above for share a document or folder, but type Everyone in the Invite People box.

-Everyone gets permission to edit documents that you put in the Shared with Everyone folder, unless you change the permission setting or unless your OneDrive for Business was created before June 2014.
+If you have a Shared with Everyone folder that was provisioned for you, everyone gets permission to edit documents that you put in the Shared with Everyone folder, unless you change the permission setting or unless your OneDrive for Business was created before June 2014.
 If your OneDrive for Business was created before that date, the Shared with Everyone folder started with View-only permissions.
 You can change the permission setting any time by following the instructions for sharing a folder earlier in this article.

 How do people find documents I’ve shared with everyone?